chanchan098/Docs/math-net/Calculus.md

 A limit is the value that a function approaches as its input value approaches some value.

-It provides information about a function's behavior near a point, rather than at that point.
+It provides information about <u>a function's behavior near a point, rather than at that point.</u>

 ### Continuity